ysyk2021/building-strong-and-healthy-workplace-culture-a-guide-to-creating-a-thriving-work-environment/src/chapter-3-4-1.md

-# Providing Opportunities for Learning and Career Advancement

 Providing opportunities for learning and career advancement is a powerful way to empower employees and promote a strong and healthy workplace culture.
 When employees have access to training, development, and career advancement opportunities, they feel valued, supported, and motivated to grow and succeed in their roles.